Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/index.md

 Logging was previously done to a log file saved in the lakehouse and in json format.
 This has been changed to now log to a delta table in the lakehouse.

 It works using 2 tables *"batch"* and *"execution_log"*.
-At the start of the ETL the Prepare step will check if the tables exist and if they done they will be created.
+At the start of the ETL the Prepare step will check if the tables exist and if they don't they will be created.
 This is followed by a check for an *"open"* batch and where the batch is still open it will fail.

 If you need to close the batch manually, this code is available at the end of the master notebook.